Can't stop won't stop? Not on LD's watch

 It's vital for a breakaway horse to have a big whoa in order for your rope to break faster.
 Here are the finer points of a big stop for a breakaway horse.

-First, I’ll discuss how a horse should stop and what my body should be doing to make that happen.
-Then I’ll discuss combating two problems that can arise in asking a horse to stop.
+In this blog, originally published in the Team Roping Journal, Guy discussed how a horse should stop and what her body should be doing to make that happen.
+Then she discussed combating two problems that can arise in asking a horse to stop.

 To do that, I like my horses stopping not on my hand but on my body’s cues.
 I like to run up to the calf on a looser rein.
 When I throw my rope, I ask my horses to shorten their strides.
 They can’t be stopping when I throw my rope.
 It’s not until I sit down, take my legs off of them and pitch my slack that they should be stopping.